-Angie Johnson, who possesses nearly two decades of coaching experience in the Big Ten and Atlantic Coast Conferences, joined the Lady Bulldogs' staff in June 2012.
+Angie Johnson, who possesses two decades of coaching experience in the SEC, Big Ten and ACC, joined the Lady Bulldogs' staff in June 2012.

 "Angie's work over the past 15 years was paramount to the success of the Florida State program, and we look forward to her having that impact at the University of Georgia," Andy Landers said.
 "Angie is extremely well connected in the recruiting world, very well organized and has all the values and qualities that we want on our coaching staff."